Kotlin Comments

 Block Comments

-• @param - provides information about a method's parameters.
+• @param: Information about a method's parameters.

 Syntax and Usage of Different Comment Types in Kotlin